 According to Vale, 'Renova Foundation has an advisory board composed of members from the society.
 The reparation programs executed by the Renova Foundation follow a process of involvement, participation, and joint construction with several stakeholders (affected people, experts, authorities and public agents, including society representatives).'
-However, one need only look at the organisational structure on the Renova website45 that makes clear the decision-making capacity resides with a committee comprising BHP and Vale representatives but no community representatives.
-Community representatives only feature in an advisory role.46 because of the presidential elections that took place in Brazil in 2022 according to the companies LAPFF spoke to.
-However, there is also a suggestion that the delay has been caused by company positions that were unacceptable to the public authorities.47 Community members with whom LAPFF has engaged have pointed out that they are not being included in the negotiation of this new agreement and that they therefore do not have much faith that it will be an improvement on the old one.
+However, one need only look at the organisational structure on the Renova website that makes clear the decision-making capacity resides with a committee comprising BHP and Vale representatives but no community representatives.
+Community representatives only feature in an advisory role.

+A replacement agreement is reportedly being negotiated but has seen many delays, not least because of the presidential elections that took place in Brazil in 2022 according to the companies LAPFF spoke to.
+However, there is also a suggestion that the delay has been caused by company positions that were unacceptable to the public authorities.
+Community members with whom LAPFF has engaged have pointed out that they are not being included in the negotiation of this new agreement and that they therefore do not have much faith that it will be an improvement on the old one.